harvey93/teachRecorder/README.md

 # Teach Recorder

-Teach Recorder is a simple non functioning home screen for a recording application.
+Teach Recorder is a simple non-functional home screen for a recording application.
 Teach recorder is built using React.

 ## Features and Implementation